Geʽez script: Labiovelar variants

 The letters for the labialized velar consonants are variants of the non-labialized velar consonants:

 Unlike the other consonants, these labiovelar ones can be combined with only five different vowels:

 Adaptations to other languages

 The Geʽez abugida has been adapted to several modern languages of Eritrea and Ethiopia, frequently requiring additional letters.
+It has been speculated by some scholars in African studies that the Geʽez script had an influence on the Armenian alphabet after it may have been introduced to Armenia at the end of the fifth century.

 Additional letters

 Some letters were modified to create additional consonants for use in languages other than Geʽez.
 This is typically done by adding a horizontal line at the top of a similar-sounding consonant.

 The vocalised forms are shown below.
 Like the other labiovelars, these labiovelars can only be combined with five vowels.

 Letters used in modern abugidas

 The Amharic abugida uses all the basic consonants plus the ones indicated below.
 Some of the Geʽez labiovelar variants are also used.

 The Tigrinya abugida has all the basic consonants, the Geʽez labiovelar letter variants, except for ḫʷ (ኈ), plus the ones indicated below.
 A few of the basic consonants are falling into disuse in Eritrea (as they used "ጸ" for "ፀ").
 See Tigrinya language#Writing system for details.

 The Tigre abugida uses the basic consonants except for ś (ሠ), ḫ (ኀ) and ḍ (ፀ).
 It also uses the ones indicated below.
 It does not use the Geʽez labiovelar letter variants.

 The Bilen abugida uses the basic consonants except for ś (ሠ), ḫ (ኀ) and ḍ (ፀ).
 It also uses the ones indicated below and the Geʽez labiovelar letter variants.